oliwang/oliwang.github.io/content/garden/BLOG/Better Next Week 001 - New Year, New Me, Newsletter and What I learned.md

 - [Write an alternative ending scene to Avengers Endgame, where Thanos fell in Love with Iron Man and together they defeat the universe and become parents to a lovable, purple furry.](https://www.learngpt.com/prompts/write-an-alternative-ending-scene-to-avengers-endgame?source=oliwang_betternextweek)
 	- Collection of ChatGPT examples.
 This Thanos and Iron Man story is hilarious.
 - [Disputing A Parking Fine with ChatGPT](https://notesbylex.com/disputing-a-parking-fine-with-chatgpt.html?source=oliwang_betternextweek)
-	- An interesting usecase of ChatGPT
+	- An interesting use case of ChatGPT
 - [20 Entertaining Uses of ChatGPT You Never Knew Were Possible](https://markwschaefer.medium.com/20-entertaining-uses-of-chatgpt-you-never-knew-were-possible-3bc2644d4507?source=oliwang_betternextweek)
 	- I tried 6.
 Naming Things, 10.
 Lesson plans for teachers and got amazing result.